hudmol/container_management/ARCHITECTURE.md

     ArchivesSpace container model and the new container model, so that code written in terms of the ArchivesSpace container model continues to function normally.

+    also in the `lib` directory are two classes that support migration of existing ArchivesSpace container data.
+       - `container_management_migration.rb` implements some performance
+         optimizations for migrating regular AS containers to the new model.
+      - `user_defined_field_migrator.rb` migrates Yale's user defined
+         field data from Archivists' Toolkit into the new container model.

   * The `model` directory contains the code responsible for storing and loading the new container model objects to and from the